-Move your IRA, 401(k), or brokerage to a custodian that doesn't audit your conscience.
+Move your donor-advised fund to a sponsor that doesn't audit your conscience.

 Days after the Justice Department indicted the Southern Poverty Law Center this April, Fidelity Charitable — the country's largest donor-advised fund — moved to restrict donor grants to the half-century-old civil rights organization.
 No conviction.
 No trial.
 Just a quiet quarantine of one of America's most prominent watchdogs against extremism.